rubiyato/scrap-paperl/README.md

 ---

 ### 1.
-*note1: it will ask for storage permission here don't worry that is just for the thing it's needed for here )* *note2: you gotta download the three files ending with AA, AB and AC before doing alla this btw*
+*note1: it will ask for storage permission here don't worry that is just for the thing it's needed for here ykwim??*
+*note2: dont forget to download the three files that end in aa, ab and ac else alla this wont work*

 go ahead and tap allow
 ```bash